 2. Provider Context: The AI knows:

-• Which providers are connected to your account
+• Which providers you have connected to your account

 • Available methods for each provider